-Note These exercises assume you are using Word 2003 on a computer with Windows XP.
+Note The images in these exercises show Microsoft Word being used in Windows Vista and Windows 7.
 Some things may be slightly different on other systems.

 What is a Word Processor?

 A word processor is a computer or a computer program that is used to create, edit and print documents.
 A word processor allows you to create a document, store it electronically (such as on a disk), view it on a computer screen, modify it and print it.